 What is the Venus de Milo?

-Known also as the Aphrodite of Milos, the Venus de Milo is a marble sculpture that was likely created by Alexandros of Antioch during the late 2nd century BC.
+Known also as the Aphrodite of Milos, the Venus de Milo is a marble sculpture that was likely created by Alexandros of Antioch (2nd – 1st century BCE)–a Greek sculptor from the Hellenistic period—during the late 2nd century BCE.
 It features a nearly nude, larger-than-life (6 feet, 8 inches tall) female figure posed in a classical S-curve.

-Her body is composed of two blocks of marble as well as “several parts [that] were sculpted separately (bust, legs, left arm and foot),” according to the Louvre.
-Furthermore, the sculpture was likely colorfully painted and adorned with jewelry, though no pigment or metal remain on the marble today.
+Her body is composed of two blocks of Parian marble as well as “several parts [that] were sculpted separately (bust, legs, left arm, and foot),” according to the Louvre.
+Furthermore, the sculpture was likely colorfully painted and adorned with jewelry, though no pigment or metal remains on the marble today.

-Due to her nudity and the sinuous shape of her body, the figure is widely believed to be Venus, the goddess of love.
-However, she may also represent Amphitrite—the goddess of the sea—who held special significance on the island where the work of art was found.
+However, she may also represent Amphitrite—the goddess of the sea—who held special significance on the Greek island of Melos, where the work of art was found.
+The statue was even discovered near a Parian marble apple—the same material as the sculpture—which is one of Amphitrite's symbols.